Radiergummi/xorb/README.md

 # xorb [![Build status](https://travis-ci.org/Radiergummi/xorb.svg)](https://travis-ci.org/Radiergummi/xorb)
-JS client-side framework for a clean, modern and fast app programming approach
+JS client-side framework for a clean, modern and fast app programming approach **Note: Build fails due to Travis/PhantomJS not providing a proper `window.location` object.
+All tests pass on real clients.**

 ## Contents
 1. [About](#about)